-Matcha has exploded onto the scene, and for good reason.
+Matcha has exploded onto the scene recently, and for good reason.
 The health benefits are undeniable.
 And if it’s prepared correctly, a matcha latte can be damn delicious!

 If that’s the case, shouldn’t a matcha latte in waffle form be delicious too?
 Why, yes.
 Yes indeed.

 This recipe took me 4 tries to get right, but I’m finally happy with the result.
 The taste has been great from the beginning, but they were just so dang dry every time.
 But, I was determined to make this recipe gluten free!

 Luckily, I finally succeeded, and we have here a delicious, high protein, gluten free waffle!

 The base is a combination of oat flour (if you don’t have oat flour, you can use a food processor to make your own from dry oats) and protein powder.
 These two ingredients tend to bake really dry, so every combination yielded a really dry waffle.
 That’s not a problem if you’re drowning it in syrup, but I honestly prefer to eat my waffles without any syrup.

 Because of that, I worked canned pumpkin into the recipe.
 I know, it might sound gross to you.
 But I promise you cannot taste it at all.
 Pumpkin is one of those magical ingredients, and it lends a ton of moisture to the waffle, so we get the end result that we want!